With fork technology evolving, the singletrack is getting faster and faster - our pick of the best mountain bike forks will help you run smoother.

 With suspension brands continually updating their products for improved performance, fork technology is a constantly evolving landscape.
 Leading players like Fox and RockShox will be familiar as original equipment on complete bike packages, while he smaller firms here have big ambitions for a slice of the aftermarket pie.
 With trickle-down development from oher areas such as motocross and rallying, there’s a really broad approach to design, technology and tunability among the brands represented.

 Considering a fork literally just has to slide up and down to absorb bumps and stabilise the rider, a huge amount of R&D and technology lurks inside.
 Chassis stiffness, weight, damper architecture, seal and bushing friction, and adjustability are just some of the factors suspension engineers strive to improve.
 Forks also have to work for a wide range of rider styles and weights.

 Most high-end forks come with mind-boggling adjustability, but whether you’re a suspension expert, or you just want to enjoy more speed, comfort and control, for this buyer’s guide put in the hard miles to really get to the bottom of which model delivers ultimate performance on the trail.

 Air-sprung forks support rider weight with a tuneable air cushion.
 Air pressure is added via a Schrader valve with a specific high-pressure shock pump to tune ride feel and adjust spring rate and support.

-Stanchion diameter is an important metric in the quest for overall stiffness.
-Thicker fork legs add weight though.
-Tapered steerer tubes are the norm – 1 1/8in to 1.5in.
-Lower leg assemblies use cast magnesium to save weight, and all mountain bike forks here use a Boost 110mm axle spacing with QR-type or hex-key fixing.
+Stanchion diameter is an important metric for overall stiffness, with thicker fork legs generally adding weight.
+Bushing size and overlap, plus crown and brace construction also affect rigidity.
+Tapered steerer tubes are the norm – 1 1/8in to 1.5in at the base.
+Lower-leg assemblies use cast magnesium to save weight, and all forks here use a Boost 110mm axle spacing with quick- release-style or Allen-key fixings.